 These fraudulent materials use the HBL’s name, logo and address, as well as names of our staff and management from time to time – all without HBL’s permission.

 The HBL requests you to be alert and always confirm the authenticity of any emails or documents you receive that purport to be from the HBL.

 We urge you to make sure that all communications are legitimate and NOT to send money to any unauthorized individuals or institutions.

 The HBL can take no responsibility for losses arising from these sites, services or documents.

-The HBL cannot and will not honor any commitments or promises made by fake employees, impostors or unauthorized individuals.
+The HBL cannot and will not honour any commitments or promises made by fake employees, impostors or unauthorized individuals.